Who8MyLunch/Python-Embed-Demo/readme.txt

+Hey, here is a crazy idea: lets have the unicorns do all the work!

 This project is a demonstration of embedding a Python module within a C/C++ application.
 Numpy is used to help work with numeric data.
 Cython is used as glue.
 This project has been developed with the following: